Breast fullness & breast engorgement

 Preventing breast engorgement

-- Feed your pēpi when they're hungry by following their cues or signs.
+- Feed your pēpi when they are hungry by following their cues or signs.
 Nuzzling, hand-sucking or mouthing (when they open their mouth and turn their head) are all signs they want to feed.
 Crying is usually the last cue for feeding.

-- If your breasts are feeling full and uncomfortable, it's okay to wake your pēpi up to feed.
-If they're too sleepy to feed, you can try expressing a small amount of milk by hand.
-Ask your midwife or other breastfeeding support person for help.
+- If your breasts are feeling full and uncomfortable, it is okay to wake your pēpi up to feed.
+If they are too sleepy to feed, you can try expressing a small amount of milk by hand.
+Ask your midwife or other support person for help.

-- Avoid giving your pēpi formula top-ups, as they might not remove enough milk when they next breastfeed.
+- Avoid giving your pēpi formula top-ups, as they might not remove enough milk when they next breastfeed/chestfeed.

-- Don't use a breast pump unless you've spoken to your midwife, lactation consultant or other health professional about it, as it may cause you to make too much milk.
+- Do not use a breast pump unless you have spoken to your midwife, lactation consultant or other health professional about it.
+This may cause you to make too much milk.
 Using a breast pump without a good reason can cause problems such as damaged nipples and mastitis.

 Self-care for breast fullness or engorgement